4th (City of London) Battalion, London Regiment

 The 4th (City of London) Battalion, London Regiment (Royal Fusiliers) was a Volunteer unit of Britain's Territorial Army (TA) recruited from East London.
 During World War I it raised four battalions, which carried out garrison duty in Malta and Egypt, served at Gallipoli and against the Senussi, and saw a great deal of action on the Western Front, notably in the Attack on the Gommecourt Salient in 1916, at Bullecourt in 1917 and at Oppy Wood and Chipilly Ridge in 1918.
 During World War II it served as an anti-aircraft regiment in the Battle of France and during the Blitz in 1940 and in North West Europe in 1944–45.
 It continued in the TA until 1961.

 Volunteer Force

 An invasion scare in 1859 led to the creation of the Volunteer Force and huge enthusiasm for joining local Rifle Volunteer Corps (RVCs).
 The Tower Hamlets area of East London was no exception.
-The first RVC in the area was short-lived, but the 2nd Tower Hamlets RVC formed on 6 April 1860 at Dalston soon had seven companies:
+The first RVC in the area was short-lived, but the 2nd (Hackney) Tower Hamlets RVC formed on 6 April 1860 at Dalston soon had seven companies: